Sociolinguistic Studies from a Multilingual Unit in an EU Institution in Luxembourg

-This doctoral project promotes meta-pragmatic awareness and efficient communication in a multinational workplace.
+This doctoral project promoted meta-pragmatic awareness and efficient communication in a multinational workplace.

 Veronika Lovrits, University of Luxembourg